willhunt/flycar_nd_project3/writeup.md

 ```

 ### Yaw control
-Tasks to implement the `QuadControl::YawControl` class method in `QuadCOntrol.cpp`.
+Tasks to implement the `QuadControl::YawControl` class method in `QuadControl.cpp`.

 Yaw control is implemented using a simple proportional controller.
-The only compleity comes from calculating the correct magnitue and direction of yaw based upon supposed possible input angles between -&#8734; and &#8734;.
+The only complexity comes from calculating the correct magnitude and direction of yaw based upon supposed possible input angles between -&#8734; and &#8734;.
 To do this all the angles are converted to the range 0 - &pi; and then if the difference between the angles is greater than &pi; the direction is changed.

 ```cpp
 float QuadControl::YawControl(float yawCmd, float yaw)